 What is mLearning?

 When it comes to your workforce, you want a variety of training solutions that can meet all of their needs.
 Some training needs to be in-depth, some needs to be in-person, and some needs to be interactive.
 We talked a bit about the differences between eLearning and instructor-led learning in an earlier post, but one topic we didn’t cover in that post was mLearning.

-With mLearning, you can capture another of your employee’s most important needs—on-demand training.
+With mLearning, you can capture your employee’s most important training in the palm of their hand.

 mLearning, or mobile learning as it’s also called, isn’t just eLearning that’s designed for mobile phones and tablets.
 It’s a type of training that uses the advantages of these mobile devices to create better and more focused training materials for your employees.